 Every GPS system comes with a dashboard packed with data, but for grassroots coaches, the best approach is to focus on the metrics that offer the most bang for your buck.
 It's easy to get lost in dozens of different data points, but mastering just a few core ones can provide immediate, practical value.

 - Heatmaps: This is probably one of the most powerful visual tools you'll get.
 A heatmap shows you exactly where a player spent their time on the pitch.
 It's perfect for checking positional discipline.
 Is your holding midfielder drifting too wide and leaving a gap?
-Is your winger genuinely tracking back to help out the full-back?
+Is your winger tracking back to help out the full-back?
 A heatmap gives you undeniable visual proof.

 - Total Distance: On its own, total distance doesn't tell you everything, but it provides vital context.
 When you pair it with other data, it helps you build a picture of a player's work rate and endurance.
 You'd expect a central midfielder to cover more ground than a centre-back, and this data confirms whether they're putting in the shift required for their position.